juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 #### A note re: QGIS 'on the fly' CRS Transformation
 The behavior for this option can be unpredictable, and QGIS has the annoying habit of resetting this option after certain types of data manipulation.
 The layer you currently have selected when you check or un-check this option impacts its effect.
 * Typically, when you **un-check** `Enable 'on the fly' CRS Transformation` with the intention of undoing any unexpected transformations, you must have the _transformed_ layer highlighted in the left layer panel to undo its automatic re-projection.
 If this doesn't work, select the layer _to which_ the transformed layer was transformed, and check/un-check the option again.
 * Likewise, if you **check** `Enable 'on the fly' CRS Transformation`, you must typically have the layer with the projection you want to _match_ highlighted in the left panel.
+* For this tutorial, you can avoid having to constantly check and un-check this option by closing the project that contains the original Natural Earth dataset, and reopening a new project with the re-projected U.S. states as the first layer, so the project projection is set to the Albers projection.

 ### Creating a thematic population map of the U.S.
 #### Downloading Census state population data